drinkbird/drinkbird.github.io/_posts/blog/2017-09-16-code-churn.md

 > Measuring software productivity by lines of code is like measuring progress on an airplane by how much it weighs. -- Bill Gates

-Also, instead of focusing on the speed of writing, we should instead be focusing on the speed of reading.
+Instead of focusing on the speed of writing, we should instead be focusing on the speed of reading, as reading code is what we end up doing most of our time.

-## 2. The Zone
+### 2. The Zone

 The Zone (also known as Flow) is a state of consciousness we often reach after concentrating on a task for some time without being interrupted.
 Attention is increased, focus gets sharper and thoughts flow effortlessly.
 Athletes and musicians achieve their best performance in that state.